magna-labs/miqa-gcp-pubsub-function-deploy/create-basic-pubsub-pipeline.md

 ## ✅ Step-by-Step Instructions

 ### 1. Deploy the Cloud Function with Terraform

+This Terraform setup:
+- Creates a Pub/Sub topic
+- Grants a service account Pub/Sub publish rights
+- Deploys a Cloud Function triggered by that topic

+## Prerequisites

+- GCP Project with billing enabled
+- Terraform installed (`brew install terraform`)
+- gsutil installed and authenticated

 Run the following in your terminal:
 ```bash
 YOUR_PROJECT_ID=your-project